dnxware/dnxware-org/docs/querying/operators.md

 ## Binary operator precedence

-The following list shows the precedence of binary operators in Prometheus, from highest to lowest.
+The following list shows the precedence of binary operators in dnxware, from highest to lowest.

 1. `^`